Tucson and Phoenix-area Child Custody Lawyers

 Parenting time, or physical custody, is the residential schedule for the children.
 One of the parents might be the primary residential parent, or the parents may share equal parenting time.
 The parenting time is divided into school schedule, summer schedule and holiday schedules.
 Because this is generally the most contested area in a family law case, Arizona mandates that parents attend mediation through Conciliation Court.
 It is important to give specific examples and details that exemplify activities you do with the children or your parenting skills.
 Having an experienced Tucson child custody attorney to assist you in the mediation process is strongly recommended.

 The other part to child custody is the ability to participate in legal decision-making.
 Courts strive to maintain joint legal decision-making authority unless there is a reason to limit one parent’s involvement.
 Reasons to limit a parent in both parenting time and decision-making authority include domestic violence, substance abuse, alcoholism, or mental health issues.
 If one of these reasons exists in your case, it is important to explain how that issue has affected your family.
 It is important to remember that the court wants to implement a parenting plan that is in the best interests of the children and it relies on the information provided through the parties or their attorneys to make the best decision based on the facts presented.
-Our experienced Tucson child custody attorneys can help you navigate these issues through the Pima County Family Court system and come up with a custody arrangement that is best for your family.
+Our experienced child custody attorneys in Tucson and Phoenix can help you navigate these issues through the Pima County Family Court system or Maricopa Family Court system and come up with a custody arrangement that is best for your family.

 Get in TouchFill out the contact form or call us at (520) 284-2525 to schedule your free 30 minute case evaluation.

 - 3 Free 30-Minute Case Evaluation